vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 ## Summary

-This ingestion method isn't the only one possible but it works rather well.
+This ingestion method isn't the only one possible, but it works rather well.

 For simpler scenarios we could skip a few steps.
 For instance, we could use the [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest) tool if we didn't need to cut ingestion at an arbitrary time.